 Might we too look for signs of perfection?

-Or, in the case of the discovery of a precious masterpiece — instead, gaze at the brilliance of the stars in the heavens, speak to those shepherds attending their flock, and listen to an angel proclaiming great joy: “Glory to God in the highest and peace.”
+Or, in the case of the discovery of a precious masterpiece — instead, gaze at the brilliance of the stars in the heavens, speak to those shepherds attending their flock.
+Listen to an angel proclaiming great joy: “Glory to God in the highest and peace.”

 Listen to John Rutter’s “Nativity Carol,” performed by the Kings Choir Cambridge.